jadroman/BookCatalogAspNetMvc/README.md

   - The point is to remove that logic from controller.
   - https://alexdunn.org/2019/02/25/clean-up-your-client-to-business-logic-relationship-with-a-result-pattern-c/
 - There is only one unit test for now.
 We could add more unit or integration tests
 - Account management module is not finished completely.
+  - Forgot password is not working
-Email confirmation is disabled because I didn't setup smtp yet.
+  - Email confirmation is disabled because I didn't setup smtp yet.